• Skip to primary navigation

 There are numerous techniques to apply white paint in a ‘rustic’ way.

-You can achieve this look using the wax, steel wool and sandpaper methods mentioned above, though if you prefer a ‘white-wash’ effect, here’s how to achieve it:
+You can achieve this look using the wax, steel wool, and sandpaper methods mentioned above, though if you prefer a ‘whitewash’ effect, here’s how to achieve it:

 • White paint